Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_RepRapFirmware_for_a_Robot_printer.md

 * removed Dn from robotType, because mapDriveLetterDn will be needed in most cases anyway
 * new documentation page about object model
 * added Z parameter for CoreXZ
-* to finish the current release for a stable version, I postpone the following capabilities to the next release: 5BarParScara, handling continuous axis, complete object model, most robotType templates (draft versions are created), 5 axis BC types (may work).
+* to finish the current release for a stable version, I postpone the following capabilities to the next release: 5BarParScara, handling continuous axis, complete object model, most robotType templates (draft versions are created)
 * added P parameter workingMode and documentation on the robot firmware page about the meaning of work modes
+* BC mode should work correct now

 # Configuring a Robot printer